 Of course, they're still kids, no matter how sophisticated, and what they don't know can hurt them.
 Malee develops a crush on one of her mother's patients and enacts a stalking campaign that threatens to destroy her life, or at least her soul.
 In a misguided attempt to force his mother off food, Leonard nearly kills them both.
 And Jacob and Rudy meet with violence, one as victim and the other as perpetrator.
 The fact that Cuesta offers some hope of salvation that each child makes a change, no matter how twisted is of no comfort.
 Too much has already happened for us to trust it.

 Cuesta knows that in many homes, children are neither seen nor heard; they have to resort to drastic acts to get attention.
-Parents are so preoccupied with their personal dramas and so busy acting out their own needs and fears that they can't offer the real support their children need.
+Parents are so preoccupied with their personal dramas and so busy acting out their own needs and fears that they can't offer the real support their kids need.
 Meanwhile, young people flounder and flail, fielding attacks without any troops.
 Maybe they survive, and maybe they don't.
 These themes are rich and well worth dramatizing; indeed, Cuesta has them up and running from the start.
 Then, unfortunately, he runs them into the ground.